-In addition to that, the pocket tester can also provide you with an accurate reading of your water’s temperature which is great to double check that your current temperature probe is correctly calibrated.
+In addition to that, the pocket tester can also provide you with an accurate reading of your water’s temperature which is great to double check that your current temperature probe is reading correctly.

 The IceCap Salinity & Temperature Digital Pocket Tester works by measuring the electrical conductivity of the water.
 It does not require for you to look through a small lens or stay completely still until the swinging arm stops moving.

-Simply attach the included rubber cup to the pen.
-This cup makes scooping water convenient and protects the pen from electrical interference.
-Since the tester measures conductivity, it is best if the water sample is isolated.
-Aquariums usually have pumps and heaters that may interfere with the reading if you place the tester right in your tank.
+Although the pen can be conveniently tested directly into the aquarium we suggest the used of a large cup to protect the pen from electrical interference while testing.
+Since the tester measures conductivity, it is best if the water sample is completely isolated.
+Aquariums usually have pumps, lights, heaters and other electrical devices that may interfere with the reading if you place the tester right in your tank.

-Turn the pen ON and then scoop a sample of your water.
+To test - Turn the pen ON and then submerge the tip of the pen in the water sample ensuring that there is 1in space all around the sensor.
 Give it a few seconds until you hear a beep and your tank’s specific gravity will show in a nice backlit LCD display.
 There is no need to guess if the color change happens between the lines or if the lens is too blurry to even read it.

 Press and release the button once and you will be able to see your water salinity in Parts Per Thousand.
 Press and release once again and get your water’s PSU and if you press and release one last time, it will display your water temperature.

 When done testing, just rinse and wipe the probe clean to ensure lasting accuracy and store it in the included case.

 Here are answers to some frequently asked questions:

 My IceCap Tester is showing a different reading than my digital refractometer.
 Is there something wrong with it?